 Environment Agency opens consultation on proposed increases to boat registration charges

-Proposals for boat registration charges for 2019-20 and 2020-21 will include an increase of 5.7% for the River Thames, 7.5% for Anglian Waterways, 10% for Upper Medway Navigation and 7.7% for unpowered and boats covered by joint registration agreements.
+Proposals for increases to boat registration charges for 2019-20 and 2020-21 will include an increase of 5.7% for the River Thames, 7.5% for Anglian Waterways, 10% for Upper Medway Navigation and 7.7% for unpowered and boats covered by joint registration agreements.

 “An increase in charges is essential to work towards creating a sustainable service that covers the cost of maintaining our valued waterways and delivering a safe and efficient service for our customers,” explained Mark Ormrod, national manager for navigation at the EA.